PseudoDevs/IamGhost/FATAL20.md

-Last updated: 2024-04-02 17:17:57
+Last updated: 2024-04-02 17:18:32
-Random Quote: Mistakes are the usual bridge between inexperience and wisdom. - Phyllis Grissim-Theroux
+Random Quote: Be kind whenever possible.
+It is always possible. - Dalai Lama